Bill Spencer Jr.

-Creation of the character
+Creation

 Don Diamont briefly appeared on The Bold and the Beautiful's in 1993 as Brad Carlton, who crossed over from The Young and the Restless.
 When Diamont was fired from The Young and the Restless in 2009, The Bold and the Beautiful's executive producer and head writer, Bradley Bell, hired Diamont to play the younger Bill Spencer, a character Bell created specifically for the actor.
 "It's funny how one door closes and another opens," Diamont said.
 "I had a lot of emotion tied to Y&R. My entire adult life had been there, including so many relationships.
 Little did I know that such a great character and work situation was literally around the corner."
 Though never mentioned before in the series, he is the son of a character from The Bold and the Beautifuls early years, Bill Spencer, who ran Spencer Publications.
 With the departure of Bill from the series in 1994, that business was no longer featured in the sexy light of the other characters.
 "We're bringing another powerful presence to the show by getting Spencer Publications going again," Bell said.
 "We're going to show how fashion magazines influence the fashion world."
 Diamont described the new character he would portray as "uncensored" and "devilish".
 "Bill is a publishing bigwig, so he's very powerful, but he didn't grow up with a silver spoon," he said.
 "In fact, he was estranged from his father for a long time, but some years back, they developed a relationship.
 It wasn't exactly a cuddly one, but it was still a relationship, and they bonded over business."
 He was a contrast to Brad Carlton, the character he used to play on The Young and the Restless.
 "It's not like they're taking a facsimile of Brad and plugging him into this show," Diamont said.
 "This guy could not be a bigger departure from Brad.
 Bill dresses and thinks completely different.
 He's ruthless and twisted."
 Bill is a "Richard Branson-esque businessman" who speaks his mind no matter the consequence.

+Diamont's character crossed over to The Young and the Restless on February 18, 2021.